- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29999_6856950268_ed6442d1ca_o.rev.1450805264.jpg)"/>

-OCP will send all student applications for an appeal to the AAB.
+GEO will send all student applications for an appeal to the AAB.
 Your academic advisor must also send the AAB a written statement of support.
-You must copy the Director of Off-Campus Programs on all emailed appeals.
-If an AAB approval is needed, you will not get approval from OCP unless AAB also approves of your participation.
+You must copy the Coordinator of the Global Engagement Office on all emailed appeals.
+If an AAB approval is needed, you will not get approval from GEO unless AAB also approves of your participation.

 Limits on Off-Campus Terms

 Students may participate for credit in a total of two semester-long programs chosen from our list of 200+ programs in 70 countries, but should keep this information in mind:

 Students that wish to participate in a program not on our approved list must appeal to the Global Engagement Office.
 These applications will only be reviewed if allowed by the overall College budget, and the budget of the Global Engagement Office.
 This is not guaranteed to happen each year, and it is not anticipated that the budget for the 2020-2021 academic year will allow for outside applications.

 To lodge an appeal, students must currently be in good judicial standing, and meet the current eligibility requirements set by Lake Forest College.

 The appeal must show that the outside program is fundamentally different than those offered in the current portfolio (i.e. not in a current country/city that is already represented, or offer a completely different type of coursework than currently represented among the entire portfolio), and must outline: